Locations:

 Medication

 Your healthcare provider may prescribe medication for one or both of your conditions.
-Some drugs can help alleviate the symptoms of both of the conditions of a dual diagnosis.
-For instance, the FDA has approved bupropion for the treatment of depression (Wellbutrin®) and for nicotine dependence (Zyban®).
+Some drugs can help relieve the symptoms of both conditions.
+For instance, the FDA has approved bupropion for more than one condition.
+You can use it to treat depression (Wellbutrin®) and for nicotine dependence (Zyban®).

 Support groups

-Support groups can be very beneficial by giving you the emotional and social support you need to maintain your sobriety.
+Support groups can be very beneficial.
+They may give you the emotional and social support you need to stay sober.
 The people in these groups have been in your shoes before.
 Your peers can share their experiences and answer your questions.
 They can also offer tips on how to deal with everyday challenges.

 Advertisement